A semiclassical ramp in SYK and in gravity: Discussion

 It is helpful to imagine using $\sin^2(x) = \frac{1}{2} - \frac{\cos(2x)}{2}$ to rewrite the numerator in (\ref{firstline}) as a constant piece plus something that averages to zero.
 The ramp arises from dropping the oscillatory $\cos(2L(E-E'))$ factor and Fourier transforming the leftover $\frac{-1}{L^2(E-E')^2}$ factor.
 Note that this is of relative order $1/L^2$, perturbative in standard double line matrix perturbation theory for rank $L$ matrices.
 Diagrams are weighted by $L^\chi$ where $\chi$ is their Euler character.
 For $\langle Z(iT) Z(-iT)\rangle$ the leading diagrams have the topology of two disconnected discs ($\chi = 2$), which produce the early time slope contribution of order $L^2$.\footnote{The shape of the slope comes from the more accurate version of \eqref{firstline} with $1 \rightarrow \langle\rho(E)\rangle \langle \rho(E')\rangle$ .} The ramp is the first connected contribution which comes from ladder diagrams with the topology of a cylinder \cite{Brezin:1993qg}.
 These have $\chi = 0$ so are of order $L^0$.
 The linear $T$ behavior comes from ladder diagrams where one side is cyclically permuted relative to the other.
 The analogy to the double cone discussed in this paper is clear.

-There are double line diagrams of all higher genus giving an (asymptotic) series in $1/L^2$, but because of cancellations the long time behavior of $\langle Z(iT) Z(-iT) \rangle$ only receives contributions from the cylinder, to all orders in $1/L^2$.
+There are double line diagrams of all higher genus giving an (asymptotic) series in $1/L^2$, but because of cancellations the long time behavior of the microcanonical version of $\langle Z(iT) Z(-iT) \rangle$, $\langle |Y_{E,\DeltaE}(T)|^2$, only receives contributions from the cylinder, to all orders in $1/L^2$.
 The plateau behavior comes from the oscillating factor $\cos(2L(E-E'))$ which is nonperturbative in $1/L^2$, of the form $e^{iL}$.
-Note, however, that these perturbative contributions do not cancel in other quantities, for example $\langle Z(iT) \rangle$, the Fourier transform of the density, or $\langle Z(iT) Z(-iT) \rangle$ at finite time.\footnote{See for example \cite{Morozov:2009uy}.
-These quantities have $1/N^q$ corrections in SYK which would be parametrically larger than these $1/L$ effects, possibly complicating their study.} Such asymptotic series in $1/L^2$ typically grow like $(2g)!$ at genus $g$, compatible with $e^{iL}$ effects.
+Note, however, that these perturbative contributions do not cancel in other quantities, for example $\langle Z(iT) \rangle$, the Fourier transform of the density.\footnote{See for example \cite{Morozov:2009uy}.
+This quantity has $1/N^q$ corrections in SYK which would be parametrically larger than these $1/L$ effects, possibly complicating their study.} Such asymptotic series in $1/L^2$ typically grow like $(2g)!$ at genus $g$, compatible with $e^{iL}$ effects.
 In matrix integrals these effects can be calculated using one eigenvalue instantons \cite{Neuberger:1980qh,Ginsparg:1990as,David:1990sk,Shenker:1990uf}.
 In this case they are usually studied in the collective field formalism and called ``Altshuler-Andreev" instantons \cite{1995PhRvL..75..902A,1999JPhA...32.4373K}.

 We now return to SYK.
 In the low energy JT gravity regime the action \eqref{JTaction} contains a term proportional to the Euler character $\chi$ of the geometry and contributions are weighted by $(e^{S_0})^{\chi}$.
 But here $e^{S_0} \sim e^{N}$ so these are nonperturbative in $1/N$.
 As discussed in previous sections the ramp is due to a saddle point with cylindrical topology.
 No higher genus configuration contributes to the ramp, presumably because of the same sorts of cancellations that occur in GUE random matrix perturbation theory.